IntelDan/inteldan.github.com/_posts/2014-12-06-faile-to-install-build-essential.md

 I only past the source of 163 mirror, and now it works well.

-Install the x86 architecture in x64 os:
+Install the x86 architecture in x64 os
 > sudo dpkg --add-architecture i386